Simple and near-optimal algorithms for hidden stratification and multi-group learning: Introduction

 \subsection{Related work}

 There are a number of areas of active research that intersect with the present paper.

-\paragraph{Distributionally robust optimization.} The field of distributionally robust optimization, or DRO, focuses on the problem of optimizing some cost function such that the cost of the solution is robust to changes in the problem instance~\citep{bental2009robust}.
-In its applications within machine learning and statistics, the idea is to use data from some training distribution to solve for a predictor or model that will have nice properties when applied to the worst case choice of test distribution chosen from some known class.
-Often in this field, the class of test distributions is framed as a perturbation of the training distribution, whether it be of both the covariates and label~\citep{bertsimas2018data, duchi2021statistics} or just of the covariates~\citep{duchi2020distributionally}.
+\paragraph{Distributionally robust optimization.} The field of distributionally robust optimization, or DRO, focuses on the problem of optimizing some cost function such that the cost of the solution is robust to perturbations in the problem instance~\citep{bental2009robust}.
+In the context of machine learning and statistics, the idea is to use data from some training distribution to learn a predictor that will perform well when used on a worst-case choice of test distribution from some known class.
+In this field, the class of test distributions is typically a small perturbation of the training distribution~\citep{bertsimas2018data, duchi2021statistics, duchi2020distributionally}.

 A special case of DRO of particular relevance to the current work is group-wise DRO.
 Here, the class of test distributions is fixed to be a finite set of distributions, and the goal is to find a predictor whose worst-case conditional risk over any of these test distributions is minimized.
 Several solutions for this problem have been proposed, including mirror descent~\citep{mohri2019agnostic}, group-wise regularization~\citep{sagawa2020distributionally}, group-wise sample reweighting~\citep{sagawa2020investigation}, and two-stage training procedures~\citep{liu2021just}.